swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

   - `metadata-path`: The path to the JSON file containing [package release metadata](#package-release-metadata).
 This parameter should be set if the registry expects metadata to be sent as part of the request.
 SwiftPM will always include the content of this file in the request body if given.
 Otherwise, if the registry expects `package-metadata.json` in the source archive, it is the package author's responsibility to make sure the file is present in the package directory so that it gets included in the source archive.
 If metadata is included in both the request body and the source archive, then it is at the registry's discretion to choose which to use, although having `package-metadata.json` in the archive is [recommended](#package-release-metadata-signing).
   - `signing-identity`: The label that identifies the signing identity to use for package signing in the system's secrets store if supported.
 See also the [`package sign` subcommand](#new-package-sign-subcommand) for details.
   - `private-key-path`: Required for package signing unless `signing-identity` is specified, this is the path to the private key used for signing.
-  - `cert-chain-paths`: Required for package signing unless `signing-identity` is specified, this is the signing certificate chain.
+  - `cert-path`: Required for package signing unless `signing-identity` is specified, this is the signing certificate.

-SwiftPM will sign the package source archive if `signing-identity` or both `private-key-path` and `cert-chain-paths` are set.
+SwiftPM will sign the package source archive if `signing-identity` or both `private-key-path` and `cert-path` are set.

 All signatures in the initial release will be in the [`cms-1.0.0`](#package-signature-format-cms-100) format.